Periods of Chinese History

 The greatest Ming philospher is Wang Yangming 王陽明 (Wang Shouren 王守仁; 1472-1528; Yangming is the name of his study) who created an anti-intellectual thought by combining the Neo-Confucian theory of a universal order (li 理 or tianli 天理) that is given by nature to every human being with Mencius' (Mengzi 孟子) philosophy of natural goodness of man.
 An innate knowledge (liangzhi 良知) thus enables man to reach the state of perfection or that of a "gentleman" (junzi 君子) even without learning or studying the Confucian Classics.

 Wang Yangming was not a philosopher by profession, he was a typical state offical that served in several high civil as well as military positions.
 From 1506-1510 he was exiled in a small town in Guizhou province named Longchang 龍場.
-Here he experienced a change in thoughts and was converted from a traditional adherent of the teachings of the orthodox Neo-Confucian Zhu Xi 朱熹 ("teaching of the universal order" lixue 理學) to a disciple of of "teaching of the minds" (xinxue 心學) founded by Lu Jiuyuan 陸九淵.
+Here he experienced a change in thoughts and was converted from a traditional adherent of the teachings of the orthodox Neo-Confucian Zhu Xi 朱熹 ("teaching of the universal order" lixue 理學) to a disciple of of "teaching of the mind" (xinxue 心學) founded by Lu Jiuyuan 陸九淵.
 In Wang Shouren's eyes Zhu Xi and his adherents lacked the idea of unity of cosmic order.
 Under the influence of Buddhism and Daoism Wang Shouren exploited the concept that moving and pausing, knowledge and acting cannot be separated from each other but rather shape an inseparable unit.
 He followed the concept of Lu Jiuyuan who defined each man's mind (xin 心) as identical with the universal order.
 This universal order is given to man by nature and can be thoroughly perceived by self-discipline that ultimately results in innate knowledge of what is good for man according to the universal order and what not.
 Innate knowledge as identical with the universal order is originary and totally pure.
 By birth all men are therefore one single body ("the ten thousand beings are one single body" wan wu yi ti 萬物一體) and united with the cosmic principle of goodness.
 It is therefore enough to study goodness - and therewith the cosmic principle or universal order - in one single detail, in one single person, eventually one's one self, or with the words of Mengzi, "all ten thousand beings are laid down in me" (wan wu jie bei yu wo 萬物皆備於我).
 For Zhu Xi, studing as much things as possible ("to measure things" ge wu 格物), especially the Confucian Classics, was necessary to obtain knowledge ("investigate things to search for knowledge" ji wu qiu zhi 即物求知).
 This pharisaism rather leads, as Wang Shouren explains in his critique, to false erudition and to quarrels about minuscule problems instead of leading to knowledge (zhi zhi 致知).
 While Zhu Xi emphasized that knowledges comes before action (zhi xian xing hou 知先行後), Wang Shouren brings up the concept that knowledge and action are one inseparable unit (zhi xing he yi 知行合一).
 True uprightness (cheng 誠) will help man to promote goodness, to correct false behaviour ("to correct things" ge wu 格物) and finally to become a perfect man (junzi 君子).
 Knowledge will necessarily lead to right behaviour, and right behaviour expresses the knowledge of what is good according to the universal principle.
 Man's character (xing 性) is, although it might be expressed quite different in different persons, identical with the natural principle, it is the pivot between the natural order and the mind.
 Like all man have an innate Buddha-nature, Wang Shouren assumes that everybody is able to become a perfect man.
 Different characters are only a different expression of the universal principle.
 Respecting parents and elderly persons, basic rules of Confucianism, are given to man because he is man, loyalty and benevolence are mutual attitudes that are not leart but are natural by birth, from "Primary Heaven" (xiantian 先天).
 Behaviour and knowledge are therefore identical, and man has only to "illuminate the luminating virtue" (ming ming de 明明德) of natural order, as the classic Daxue 大學 says.

 Li Zhi 李贄 even renounces the orthodox Confucianism and accuses his contemporarians of pharisaism.
 He sympathized with Buddhism and vernacular literature of the urban population, and he acted as advocate of discriminated and disadvantaged groups like the poor average people, women and ethnic minorities.